 b) If an RSNA is based on a PSK or password in an ESS, the SME establishes an RSNA as follows:

-2) If the RSNA-capable AP advertises support for SAE authentication in its Beacon or Probe Response frames, and the STA has a group defined in the dot11RSNAConfigDLCGroupTable and a password for the AP in the dot11RSNAConfigPasswordValueTable, the STA shall invoke SAE authentication to establish a PMK.
+2) If the RSNA-capable AP advertises support for SAE authentication, including the Username variant of SAE, in its Beacon or Probe Response frames, and the STA has a group defined in the dot11RSNAConfigDLCGroupTable and a password for the AP, identified by the MAC address for SAE and the SSID for the Username variant of SAE, in the dot11RSNAConfigPasswordValueTable, the STA shall invoke SAE authentication to establish a PMK.
 If the RSNA-capable AP does not advertise support for SAE authentication in its Beacon and Probe Response frames but advertises support for the alternate form of PSK authentication (see 4.10.3.4 (Alternate operations with PSK)), and the STA also supports the alternate form of PSK authentication, the non-DMG STA may invoke Open System authentication and use the PSK as the PMK with the key management algorithm in step 4) below.

 Instruct the editor to modify section 11.3.1 as indicated: